carbon-language/carbon-lang/mlir/docs/DialectConversion.md

 ### Region Signature Conversion

-From the perspective of type conversion, the entry block to a region is often special.
-The types of the entry block arguments are often tied semantically to details on the operation, e.g. FuncOp, AffineForOp, etc. Given this, the conversion of the types for this block must be done explicitly via a conversion pattern.
-To convert the signature of a region entry block, a custom hook on the ConversionPatternRewriter must be invoked `applySignatureConversion`.
-A signature conversion, `TypeConverter::SignatureConversion`, can be built
+From the perspective of type conversion, the types of block arguments are a bit special.
+Throughout the conversion process, blocks may move between regions of different operations.
+Given this, the conversion of the types for blocks must be done explicitly via a conversion pattern.
+To convert the types of block arguments within a Region, a custom hook on the `ConversionPatternRewriter` must be invoked; `convertRegionTypes`.
+This hook uses a provided type converter to apply type conversions to all blocks within the region, and all blocks that move into that region.
+This hook also takes an optional `TypeConverter::SignatureConversion` parameter that applies a custom conversion to the entry block of the region.
+The types of the entry block arguments are often tied semantically to details on the operation, e.g. FuncOp, AffineForOp, etc. To convert the signature of just the region entry block, and not any other blocks within the region, the `applySignatureConversion` hook may be used instead.
+A signature conversion, `TypeConverter::SignatureConversion`, can be built programmatically:
-programmatically:

 ```c++
 class SignatureConversion {